-- Maintain and extend our leadership in oligonucleotides.
-We intend to establish a dominant position in the field of oligonucleotides, advancing basic research and pharmacology using stereochemistry across multiple therapeutic modalities and target classes.
-Through PRISM, our efforts continue to reveal structure-activity relationships among sequence, chemistry and backbone stereochemistry that may allow us to tune the activity of our oligonucleotides in a previously unexplored, modality-specific manner and use novel chemistry modifications, such as PN backbone chemistry. - Rapidly advance our differentiated neurology portfolio.
+- Extend our leadership in oligonucleotides.
+We intend to establish a dominant position in the field of oligonucleotides, advancing basic research and pharmacology using stereochemistry and novel modifications across multiple therapeutic modalities and target classes.
+Our work has already led to the development of AIMers for RNA base editing, as well as the introduction of PN backbone chemistry modifications for potential therapeutic use.
+Through PRISM, our efforts continue to reveal structure-activity relationships among sequence, chemistry and backbone stereochemistry that may allow us to further tune the activity of our oligonucleotides in a previously unexplored, modality-specific manner. - Rapidly advance our differentiated neurology portfolio.
 We are committed to transforming the care of rare, neurological genetic diseases.
-We are currently advancing five neurology development programs that are either in the clinic or anticipated to begin clinical trials in 2021.
-In HD, our three programs (WVE-120101, WVE-120102, and WVE-003) are designed to selectively target mHTT, while leaving wtHTT relatively intact.
-We are also advancing WVE-004 for the treatment of ALS and FTD and WVE-N531 for the treatment of Exon 53-amenable DMD.
-WVE-003, WVE-004, and WVE-N531 were all designed with novel PN backbone chemistry modifications developed from our PRISM platform.
-Finally, we are advancing multiple discovery-stage programs in collaboration with Takeda, including Alzheimer's disease and Parkinson's disease.
-We believe that the programs in our differentiated neurology portfolio have the potential to offer a foundation from which to transform our company into a leading genetic medicines company with a focus in neurology. - Expand our pipeline using our genetic medicines "toolkit".
-We remain intent on making disciplined investments in our platform to enable a sustainable discovery and development engine for future growth.
-We believe PRISM will yield optimized oligonucleotide candidates to deepen our pipeline in neurology, hepatic, ophthalmology and other disease areas.
-Using PRISM, we are able to choose from multiple modalities (silencing, splicing, ADAR editing) to design novel approaches for the treatment of genetic diseases.
-We will continue to pursue these investments through wholly-owned programs as well as through potential partnerships and collaborations. - Leverage manufacturing leadership in stereopure oligonucleotides.
+We are currently advancing three clinical-stage candidates: WVE-003, WVE-004, and WVE-N531, which were all designed with novel PN backbone chemistry modifications developed from our PRISM platform.
+Clinical data from these candidates will inform individual program decisions as well as future portfolio prioritization. - Expand our pipeline using our RNA base editing modality, led by hepatic diseases.
+In 2021, we rapidly advanced our RNA base editing modality ("AIMers").
+With this therapeutic modality, we are positioned to potentially develop first-in-class RNA base editing therapeutics, starting with hepatic indications that leverage GalNAc-conjugated delivery.
+We will continue to invest in our RNA base editing modality through wholly-owned AIMer programs as well as through potential partnerships and collaborations. - Leverage manufacturing leadership in oligonucleotides.
 We have built a hybrid internal / external manufacturing model that gives us the capability to produce stereopure oligonucleotides at scales from one micromole to potential commercial scale.
-We believe that leveraging our internal manufacturing capabilities based in our Lexington, Massachusetts facility along with expertise from established contract manufacturing organizations ("CMOs") facilitates our growth and enhances our ability to secure drug substance for current and future development activities.
+Through our internal manufacturing, based in our Lexington, Massachusetts facility, we have the capacity to support multiple discovery-, preclinical-, and early clinical-stage programs and have the established expertise to efficiently conduct manufacturing runs for oligonucleotides across a spectrum of modalities.
+We believe that leveraging our internal manufacturing capabilities along with expertise from contract manufacturing organizations ("CMOs") facilitates our growth and enhances our ability to secure drug substance for current and future development activities.